 It was a great way to introduce Clarissa to all of the pieces of the resurrection story.
 And a good way for me to remember Jesus the whole month.

 We used the Jesus Storybook Bible as well as the Beginner’s Bible to learn all of the Bible stories.
 Clarissa also enjoyed God Gave Us Easter, God Gave Us Love, Lily’s Easter Party, the Peek a Bible Easter Story, the Easter Story, The Berenstain Bears and the Easter Story, and the Parable of the Lily.
 All great stories that point kids to Jesus instead of the Easter bunny.

 We did do some other typical Easter activities too.
 We decorated cookies with Haven.
 It is funny to watch.
 Haven is more excited about making and decorating the cookies.
 Clarissa will usually help for a minute or two.
 But she is most excited about eating the cookies (and dough).

 We also went to the Easter egg hunt on post.
 She got to see several of her friends.
 She found one egg very quickly and wanted to play with it and open it.
 It took some convincing to get to her to find more before the hunt was over.
 She ended up with four eggs.
 And a bag of candy.
 I like that they gave every child the same bag of candy, regardless of how many eggs they found.

 On Resurrection Day, we made waffles as a family.
 After breakfast, we presented Clarissa with her Easter basket.
 She loves her new book where the bears learn that there is more to Easter than candy.
 She was most excited about her little chick that peeps.
 We made cookies after nap time.

 Note: This post contains an affiliate link.
-If you order A Sense of the Resurrection through this post, I will make a small commission.
+If you order A Sense of the Resurrection or Truth in the Tinsel through this post, I will make a small commission.
 However, it does not add to your cost.